johnlarkin1/johnlarkin1.github.io/_posts/2024-03-11-github-pr-formatter.md

 # Solution

-So perhaps a fun Chrome Extension can help here!
+So perhaps a fun Chrome Extension can help!

 What if we just let you pick how you wanted your resulting link to look in Slack?
 So here's how I like it: